yuhsak/jsondb/README.md

 - Max 1024 length of one array field
 - Max 100 items of one time bulk creation
 - Max 10 seconds of one query execution (`GET /:db/:collection`)
-- Max 10,000 times of `GET` requests per ip, per hour
+- Max 10,000 times of `GET` requests for per ip, per hour
-- Max 1,000 times of `POST`, `PUT`, `PATCH`, `DELETE` requests per ip, per hour
+- Max 1,000 times of `POST`, `PUT`, `PATCH`, `DELETE` requests for per ip, per hour
-- Max 100 times of any requests against `auth` collection per ip, per hour
+- Max 100 times of any requests against `auth` collection for per ip, per hour
 - Documents will be regularly deleted after 30 days from creation
-- Documents will be randomly deleted during maintenance sometimes
+- Documents will be randomly deleted during maintenance

 If you want to get rid of those limitations, consider hosting your own instance by yourself.